Wahura/Gut_microbiota/README.md

 ```
 ![quality plots](stingless_bee_forward_quality_plot.png)

 on this plot, the bases are on the X axis while the quality score is on the Y. Faint grey represents a heat map of the frequency of each quality score at each base position.
-Green shows the mean quity score per base and orange represents the quartiles of the quality score distribution.
+Green shows the mean quality score per base and orange represents the quartiles of the quality score distribution.
 The forward reads generally usually have high quality bases while the reverse reads have more spurious reads as the sequencing process advances.
 This plot also shows that our reads have primers as seen with the decreasing quality at the 5' end of each of the quality plots.

 __Removing primers__
 ```